Skip to main content

 Filter captured requests

 A single journey can capture hundreds of requests, including static assets, analytics, and third-party calls you don’t want to load test.
-On the Filter requests screen, narrow the capture down to the API calls that matter.
-The Will be included count updates live as you adjust each control.
+On the Filter requests screen, narrow the capture down to the API calls that matter using the Method, Host, and Type dropdowns.
+A request is kept only if its method, host, and type are all selected, and rows that aren’t included are dimmed rather than hidden, so you always see the full captured set.

 Control What it does Default